Harmouch101/Zenoh-Face-Recognition/README.md

 	<li>Average of network delay : 30 mSec </li>
 </ul>
 <h2>Testing Program Performance on the raspberry</h2>
-<p> In this section, we will measure the program performance such as transmission rate and interprocess communication delay between the two processes: client and server.
+<p> In this section, we will measure the program performance, such as throughput and interprocess communication delay between the two processes: client and server.
 The <b>rec_client.py</b> script will generate two files <b>rate1.txt</b> and <b>delay1.txt</b>.
 Each file contains a time series for the previous parameters(rate and delay).
 Using the previous notebook, you can generate the following graphs:</p>
 <h3>Delay Plot</h3>
 <img src="pics/delay1.png" alt="delay between client and server">
 <h3>Transmission Rate Plot</h3>
 <img src="pics/rate1.png" alt="transmission rate between client and server">
 <ul>
-	<li>Average of trans rate : 500 KB/Sec</li>
+	<li>Throughput average : 500 KB/Sec</li>
-	<li>Average of network delay : 7 mSec </li>
+	<li>Inter-Process communication delay : 7 mSec </li>
 </ul>
+<p> Now, we can compute the average network delay(trasmission + propagation) = 30 - 7 = 23 mSec</p>